What topics are we interested in publishing in Experimental Biology and Medicine?

-Title page: The Title page should be the first page of the Main Document and include the following information: full title of the manuscript, a short running title, the author(s) name(s), the author(s) affiliation(s) (including postal/zip codes) and corresponding author information (name, postal address and email address).
+Title page: The Title page should be the first page of the Main Document and include the following information: full title of the manuscript, a short running title, the author(s) name(s), the author(s) affiliation(s) (including postal/zip codes) and corresponding author contact information (name, postal address and email address).

 The title should be a declarative statement of key findings and should be limited to 15 words.
-Use of abbreviations in the title should generally be avoided.
+Use of abbreviations in the title is not permitted.

 Impact Statement: An Impact Statement is required for all submissions.
 Your impact statement will be evaluated by the Editor-in-Chief, Global Editors, and appropriate Associate Editor.
-For your manuscript to receive full review, the editors must be convinced that the manuscript is an important advance in for the field.
+For your manuscript to receive full review, the editors must be convinced that it is an important advance in for the field.
 The Impact Statement is not a restating of the abstract.
 It should address the following: